rcMarty/BioFusion/readme.md

 - Teaching-learning Based Optimization
 - Multi-objective Optimization (NSGA II)

-### These functions are tested and visualised using:
+### Algorithms are tested and visualised using these functions:

 - Sphere
 - Schwefel